tisoap/page-checker/README.md

 ## Copyright and license

-This application is licensed under MIT (see LICENSE.txt file).
+This application is licensed under MIT (see LICENSE file).

 This application makes use of 3rd party libraries, each with their own license (see LICENSE-3RD-PARTY.txt file):